-Yield Curve and Predicted GDP Growth, April 2013
+The Yield Curve and Predicted GDP Growth, November 2013

 Overview of the Latest Yield Curve Figures

-The steeper slope had only a small impact on projected future growth, however.
-Projecting forward using past values of the spread and GDP growth suggests that real GDP will grow at about a 0.5 percent rate over the next year, even with March’s number and up just a bit from February’s 0.4 percent.
-The strong influence of the recent recession is still leading toward relatively low growth rates.
-Although the time horizons do not match exactly, the forecast comes in on the more pessimistic side of other predictions, but like them, it does show moderate growth for the year.
+The steeper slope had a negligible impact on projected future growth.
+Projecting forward using past values of the spread and GDP growth suggests that real GDP will grow at about a 1.2 percentage rate over the next year, even with October and September’s projections.
+The influence of the past recession continues to push towards relatively low growth rates.
+Although the time horizons do not match exactly, the forecast is slightly more pessimistic than some other predictions but like them, it does show moderate growth for the year.

-The change in slope had a bit more impact on the probability of a recession.
-Using the yield curve to predict whether or not the economy will be in recession in the future, we estimate that the expected chance of the economy being in a recession next April is 8.1 percent, up a bit from March’s prediction of 5.9 percent, and even above February’s number, which came in at 6.4 percent.
-Although our approach is somewhat pessimistic as regards the level of growth over the next year, it is quite optimistic about the recovery continuing.
+The slope change had only a slight impact on the probability of a recession.
+Using the yield curve to predict whether or not the economy will be in recession in the future, we estimate that the expected chance of the economy being in a recession next November is 1.86 percent, down a bit from October’s estimate of 2.24 percent and September’s 2.12 percent.
+So although our approach is somewhat pessimistic with regard to the level of growth over the next year, it is quite optimistic about the recovery continuing.